wtrep/shopify-backend-challenge-image/README.md

  * Use context to handle timeout on each SQL request
  * Granular permission and public image access
  * Ability to share images with other users
- * CICD Pipeline that builds and upload to Docker Hub a new Docker image at each merge to the master branch
+ * CICD Pipeline that builds and upload to Docker Hub a new Docker image at each merge to the master branch.